ChaitanyaMehta1997/MongoDB_vs_PostgreSQL/README.md

       First the username and password to be checked to ensure the order is authorized.
 (Note that this is not a secure way to implement such a system, but it will suffice for our purposes.)
-After authorization, you should check that the items are available.
 If  any  of the items are not available in the desired quantity, the order is not submitted.
 Otherwise, a record for the order is created and the stock levels are reduced accordingly.

 * PostReview(username, password, productID, rating, reviewText)